 Dealing with healthcare providers who seek to “balance bill” in personal injury cases is becoming an increasingly frequent occurrence in our practice.
 Balance billing is when the medical provider seeks payment for the entire bill, when the patient’s health insurance or HMO does not cover that portion of the bill.
 The medical provider bills the patient for whatever the insurance company or HMO does not pay.

-Balance billing is permissible if it is not limited by law or contract.
+Balance billing in Maryland is permissible if it is not limited by law or contract.
 But when medical providers agree to accept reimbursement from government health plans, there are often restrictions on the ability of the medical provider to balance bill.
 With private medical insurance like most of us have, the insurance company often mandates by contract to protect their insureds by requiring the provider accepting the insurance to accept the insurance company’s payment along with any necessary Co-pays.

 For example, your client’s insurance company might pay $4,000 for a particular surgery, but the surgeon charges $5,000.
 If the surgeon’s office accepts the plan’s payment but then seeks to collect the remaining balance from the client, the surgeon is balance billing the client.
 The question for the personal injury lawyer who is trying to get as much money as he/she can for their client is can medical providers balance bill from a settlement or judgment of a personal injury claim?